Graphic Novels from Latin America & Spain

 The guests speakers were Darío Adanti (Argentina), Belén Ortega (Spain), and Edgardo Miranda-Rodríguez (Puerto Rico).

-The Promotional Material for this edition of Bitter Laughter included a large banner print out, tote bags, newspapers/zines, physical invitations, pencils and erasers.
+The Promotional Material for this edition of Bitter Laughter included a large banner print out, tote bags, newspapers/zines, physical invitations, flyers, brochures, pencils and erasers.

 Female Cartoonists from Latin America & Spain